SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-targets/target-types.md

 * Company business
 * Company country

 You can also set targets for any of your own user-defined fields that contain lists.
-When a target type has been selected it's not possible to select that type of target again, to avoid creating target types duplicates.
+After a target type is selected, it is not possible to select that type of target again, to avoid creating duplicates.

 ### Measurement unit